Recovering the homology of immersed manifolds: Introduction

-where $\loccovnorm{\nu}{x}$ is normalized local covariance matrix (defined in Section \ref{sec:tangentspaceestimation}).
-We prove that $\loccovnorm{\nu}{x}$ can be used to estimate the tangent spaces $\frac{1}{d+2} p_{T_x \MM}$ of $\MM$ (Proposition \ref{prop:consistency}), and that it is stable with respect to $\nu$ (Equation \ref{eq:estimationloccovrobust}).
-This estimation may be biased next to multiple points of $\MM$, as shown in Figure \ref{fig:lemniscatecheckbias}.
-However, we prove a global estimation result, of the following form: $\muchecko$ and $\check \nu$ are close in the Wasserstein metric, as long as $\mu$ and $\nu$ are (Theorem \ref{th:estimation}).
-As a consequence, the persistence diagrams of the DTM-filtrations based on $\muchecko$ and $\nu$ are close in bottleneck distance (Corollary \ref{cor:DTMfiltrcheck}).
+where $\loccovnorm{\nu}{x}$ is \emph{normalized local covariance matrix} (see Definition \ref{def:loccov}).
+It depends on a parameter $r > 0$.
+We prove that $\loccovnorm{\nu}{x}$ can be used to estimate the tangent spaces $\frac{1}{d+2} p_{T_{u(x_0)} \MM}$ of $\MM$.
+However, this estimation is biased next to the self-intersection of $\MM$, as shown in Figure \ref{Paper2:fig:lemniscatecheckbias}.
+As a consequence, the support of $\nucheck$ is not close to $\MMcheck$ in Haudorff distance.